ilaborie/blog/src/pages/oss-hackathon-1/index.md

 The last Sunday was a pretty exciting day for me!

-We started a new community to run OSS Hackathon events regularly in Tokyo, Japan, And the last Sunday, May 27th was the first occurrence of the hackathon events.
+We started a new community to run OSS Hackathon events regularly in Tokyo, Japan.
+And the last Sunday, May 27th was the first occurrence of the hackathon events.

 ![20180527231509](./20180527231509.jpg)
 ![20180527231537](./20180527231537.jpg)

-On that day, a small group eight attendees and three OSS maintainers worked on their favorite OSS projects, and the attendees tried to contribute to the OSS projects with help from the maintainers.
+On that day, a small group of eight attendees and three OSS maintainers worked on their favorite OSS projects, and the attendees tried to contribute to the OSS projects with help from the maintainers.
 The maintainers who helped the hackathon were:

  - [@ko_noike](https://twitter.com/ko_noike), a [GitBucket](https://github.com/gitbucket/gitbucket) maintainer